inno-devops-labs/F23-core-course-labs/app_python/README.md

 # Moscow Time Web Application
 This is a simple Python web application that displays the current time in Moscow.

+## Unit Tests

+Before deploying check that tests is ok.
+These tests ensure that the application functions correctly.

+### Test Cases

+**test_current_time** - Checks if the index ('/') route returns the current time in Moscow, Russia.

+Expected Outcome: The response status code should be 200, and the response data should contain "The current time in Moscow is:".

 ## Docker  containerization and imaging
 To build the image type the following in the root of the project: